Diana West (lactation consultant): Biography

-Diana West was born August 8, 1965 in Rogers, Arkansas.
+Diana West was born August 8, 1965, in Rogers, Arkansas.
 West is the granddaughter of Clyde T. Ellis (1908–1980), congressman of Arkansas (1939–1943) and the first general manager (CEO) of the National Rural Electric Cooperative Association (1943–1967).

-West attended the University of Maryland, Baltimore County, from which she obtained a bachelor of arts degree in industrial psychology.
+West attended the University of Maryland, Baltimore County, from which she obtained a Bachelor of Arts degree in industrial psychology.
 She became an International Board Certified Lactation Consultant (IBCLC) in 2002 and opened her private lactation consultation practice later the same year.
-She has published five books about breastfeeding.
-She lives in the Long Valley section of Washington Township, Morris County, New Jersey with her three sons.
+West has published five books about breastfeeding.
+She lives in the Long Valley section of Washington Township, Morris County, New Jersey, with her three sons.

 Work in the lactation field

 West became involved in breastfeeding advocacy after her experiences trying to breastfeed her three children following breast reduction surgery.

 West is an accredited La Leche League Leader and has worked for La Leche League International as their Director of Media Relations since 2011.
-She was a member of the review board of the United States Lactation Consultant Association (USLCA) professional journal Clinical Lactationfrom May 2014 until October 2016.
+She was a member of the review board of the United States Lactation Consultant Association (USLCA) professional journal Clinical Lactation from May 2014 until October 2016.
 She was a member of the board of directors of the International Lactation Consultant Association (ILCA) from July 2008 until the end of 2009, working as Director of Professional Development.
-She has been on the board of the Monetary Investment for Lactation Consultant Certification (MILCC) and has been a speaker at professional and parenting conferences.
+She has been on the board of the Monetary Investment for Lactation Consultant Certification (MILCC) and has been a speaker at many professional and parenting conferences.

-Diana West has a private lactation consultation practice, and is a clinical lactation forms developer, a website developer, and administrator of the Breastfeeding After Breast and Nipple Surgeries, and Low Milk Supply, websites.
+Alongsider her private lactation consultation practice, West is a clinical lactation forms developer, a website developer, and administrator of both the Breastfeeding After Breast and Nipple Surgeries and the Low Milk Supply websites.